Episode 173 - RootsTech Keynote Speaker CeCe Moore, The DNA Detective, On DNA Coaches & Foundling ResearchJan 09, 2017

-Fisher then (starts at 10:38) begins the first of his two segment visit with CeCe Moore, the “DNA Detective.”
+Fisher then begins the first of his two segment visit with CeCe Moore, the “DNA Detective.”
 CeCe is a frequent guest on 20/20 and is a regular on “Finding Your Roots” with Dr. Henry Louis Gates.
 CeCe talks about the organization she has created to coach people, particularly adoptees, as they go about their journey to discover their birth families.

-Next (starts at 24:16), Fisher and CeCe talk about the unique challenge of “foundlings,” people who were abandoned as babies.
+Next, Fisher and CeCe talk about the unique challenge of “foundlings,” people who were abandoned as babies.
 CeCe has had some unique experiences in reuniting these foundlings with the very people who abandoned them.

 Next, Tom Perry talks preservation, legalities, and technology.
 He fields some great listener questions with his usual dexterity!